Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 By editing the rc.local file in the /etc/ directory on the PI as such: #!/bin/sh -e # # rc.local # # This script is executed at the end of each multiuser runlevel. # Make sure that the script will "exit 0" on success or any other # value on error. # # In order to enable or disable this script just change the execution # bits. # # By default this script does nothing. # Print the IP address _IP=$(hostname -I) || true if [ "$_IP" ]; then printf "My IP address is %s\n" "$_IP" fi # #Start Goestools # /usr/bin/sudo -u pi /usr/bin/screen -dmS goesrecv /usr/bin/goesrecv -v -i 1 -c /home/pi/goesrecv.conf # /usr/bin/sudo -u pi /usr/bin/screen -dmS goesproc /usr/bin/goesproc -c /usr/share/goestools/goesproc-goesr.conf -m packet --subscribe tcp://127.0.0.1:5004 --out /home/pi/goes # # #Start Syncthing # /usr/bin/sudo -u pi /usr/bin/screen -dmS syncthing /usr/bin/syncthing exit 0

-You can view the Processes running by /using the commands
+SSH back into your PI and you can view the Processes running by /using the commands

 screen -r goesrecv or screen -r goesproc or, lastly screen -r syncthing